jnardiello/Pilot53/README.md

 ## Credits
 This project was developed after a hint and idea from [pracucci](https://github.com/pracucci) and [Spreaker](http://spreaker.com).
-Thanks to [gabrielelana](https://github.com/pracucci) for co-authoring this project during the amazing sessions of the Open Source Saturday.
+Thanks to [gabrielelana](https://github.com/pracucci) for co-authoring/contributing.
-The project was developed during the [Open Source Saturday](http://www.meetup.com/Open-Source-Saturday-Milano/)
+The project was developed during the [Open Source Saturday](http://www.meetup.com/Open-Source-Saturday-Milano/).
+If you live in Milan, you should check it out.